Analysis | An unusually easy Trump debunking: There was no suspicious vote dump in Wisconsin

 It’s like Tom Brady losing the Super Bowl and then spending multiple weeks elevating every possible crackpot theory he comes across to accuse his opponents of cheating, accuse the playing field of being flawed, accuse the balls of being overinflated, accuse the weather of being disadvantageous, accuse the fans of being too loud or too quiet or both or neither, accuse everyone of everything that might get his fans to think, huh, maybe Brady actually won the Super Bowl.
-Or, better yet, to get the NFL to decide for some reason that maybe Brady should be given the Lombardi trophy after all.
+Or, better yet, to get the NFL to decide for some reason that maybe Brady should be given the Lombardi trophy, after all.
 To change the history books.

 The best course of action is to simply ignore the protests, to recognize them for the nonsense that they are.
 But sometimes it’s useful to simply step back and demonstrate how utterly ridiculous the claims are.
 To grab a piece of spaghetti midair, if you will, and dissect it.